 To operationalise this, we adhere to the proposed indicators of dimensions outlined by White (2010), maintaining environmental quality as a consistent construct representing the place of residence.
 We contend that this choice is highly relevant given our research focus on slum settlements, where living conditions are characterised by limited living space, and the natural and living environment converge into a single space.
 Although White (2015) did not encourage to operationalise the three dimensions into a strict list of indicators, she proposed a list of properties or indicators as to how these dimensions can be translated in research (see Table 1).
 For instance, the material can be recorded as the level of income an individual receives and the extent to which they are satisfied with their income (White, 2010).
 The social can be seen as their social and cultural identities, sense of security in their place of residence and access to public services.
 Whereas, the personal or subjective dimension can be covered by an individuals' self-concept and personal beliefs, such as religiosity, which, within this context, explores the influence of individuals' religious beliefs on their daily experiences.
-For instance, it examines the extent to which individuals perceive
+For instance, it examines the extent to which individuals perceive in their religious beliefs as affecting their methods of coping with adversity in daily life.

-Table 1 Relational we White (2010). ellbeing dimensions as suggested by

-Dimension Subjective aspects (but not limited to)

-1. Material Evaluation of one's income

-Evaluation of one's standard of living in

-comparison to others

-Evaluation of one's current standard of living in comparison to their past
+Table 1 Relational w White (2010). ellbeing dimensions as suggested by Dimension Subjective aspects (but not limited to) 1.
+Material Evaluation of one's income Evaluation of one's standard of living in comparison to others Evaluation of one's current standard of living comparison to their past 2.
+Relational or social Evaluations towards safety and respect in th

-2. Relational or social Evaluations towards safety and respect in their place of residence

-Satisfaction with access to services

-Evaluation towards treatment received

-3. Subjective or human Self-concept

-Sense of competence
+Relational or social Evaluations towards safety and respect in their place of residence Satisfaction with access to services Evaluation towards treatment received Subjective or human Self-concept Sense of competence Religiosity